-Working together we will support vulnerable people and help them to keep safe at home.
+Working together we will support vulnerable people and help them to keep safe at home, ensuring that the Council's tenancy team deals effectively with customer's concerns..

 We will promote community cohesion by sharing information and working closely with a diverse range of people.
 We will raise awareness of crime, in order to help people feel confident enough to report it.